-- Don't be distracted by texting, talking on your phone, or wearing earbuds.
-Pay attention! - Look both ways before you cross the street even if it's a one-way street. - Use crosswalks, but be aware that drivers don't always stop at crosswalks. - When using a crosswalk with a signal, remember that a steady WALKING PERSON means may begin crossing the street BUT be aware of turning vehicles. - A FLASHING UPRAISED HAND means you should not begin to cross the street and those already crossing should complete their cross.
-A STEADY UPRAISED HAND means you should not cross the street. - Be alert to drivers who might not see you in the crosswalk or at the green light.
-Some drivers' view might be blocked or they might make an illegal turn. - Don't walk behind a car that is pulled up too far and is blocking the crosswalk. - Walk facing traffic at night, carry a flashlight, and wear reflective clothing.
+- Don't be distracted by texting, talking on your phone, or wearing earbuds pay attention! - Look both ways before you cross the street - even if it's a one-way street. - Use crosswalks, but be aware that drivers don't always stop at crosswalks. - Be alert to drivers who might not see you in the crosswalk or at the green light.
+Drivers' view might be blocked, or they might make an illegal turn. - > Don't walk behind a car that is pulled up too far and is blocking the crosswalk. - Walk facing traffic at night, carry a flashlight, and wear reflective clothing.
 White clothing will not necessarily make you more visible to drivers.

-When traveling at night, walk with friends or make use of a campus police escort.
+When traveling at night, walk with friends or make use of escort services provided by the University police.
 If you must walk alone, let your friends know your destination.